Login

 Can I do this excursion with my kids?

-This tour is definitely not just a leisurely stroll.
+This Llama hike and Pachamanca tour is definitely not just a leisurely stroll.
 But if you think that their kids can hike uphill for various hours (maybe you have been hiking with them in the mountains before), and you are well acclimatized (you should have spent at least two, preferable three days, above three thousand meters) then it shouldn’t be a problem for kids aged 8 and older.

 What kind of weather should we expect during this route?